Predictable Reinforcement Learning Dynamics through Entropy Rate Minimization: Introduction

 \subsection{Related work}

-The idea of introducing some form of entropy objectives in policy gradient algorithms has been extensively explored \cite{williams1991function,fox2015taming,peters2010relative,zimin2013online,neu2017unified}.
-In most instances, these regularization terms are designed to either help policy randomization and exploration, or to stabilize RL algorithms.
+The idea of introducing some form of entropy objectives in policy gradient algorithms has been extensively explored \cite{williams1991function,fox2015taming,peters2010relative,zimin2013online,neu2017unified, tiapkin2023fast}.
+In most instances, these regularization terms are designed to either help policy randomization and exploration \cite{mutti2021task,mutti2022importance}, or to stabilize RL algorithms.
 However, these works focus on policy (state-action) entropy maximization, and do not focus on trajectory entropy and how it affects predictability of RL agents.

-The incorporation of trajectory entropy (rate) as a guiding principle for policy learning has received limited attention in the literature.
-Specifically, \citet{10160923,10197571,biondi_maximizing_2014,george2018markov, duan2019markov,stefansson2021computing,savas_entropy_2020,savas_entropy_2021} consider entropy (rate) maximization in (PO)MDPs, to yield unpredictable behaviors.
+Instead, \citet{10160923,10197571,biondi_maximizing_2014,george2018markov, duan2019markov,stefansson2021computing,savas_entropy_2020,savas2021entropy} consider entropy (rate) maximization in (PO)MDPs, to yield unpredictable behaviours.
 However, these works require full knowledge of the model, and entropy (rate) maximization is cast as a non-linear program.
-Instead, in our work, the model is not known, and we resort to policy-gradient algorithms and learning entropy-rate value functions.
+Instead, in our work, the model is not known, and we resort to learning entropy-rate value functions.